Finding a great broadband deal is easy

 The internet connects us with family and friends, helps us learn and opens up a whole world of entertainment.
 And your broadband deal powers the lot - it fuels your home just like gas and electricity.

 Choosing the right package

 You wouldn't buy a Smart car to tow a caravan, so why settle for the wrong kind of broadband?
-It’s our pleasure to help you find your perfect bundle - but before we get started, have a think about the following:
+We can help you find your perfect bundle - but before we get started, have a think about the following:

 - Usage - Do you live with other people, or have a houseful of kids all connected to the Wi-Fi and gobbling up the gigabytes?
 As well as speed, you’ll need a generous usage limit - ideally, unlimited broadband.